-Handle all reactive chemicals with extreme care, and store them away from incompatible chemicals.
-Wear proper PPE at all times when handling these chemicals.
+Handle all reactive chemicals with extreme care and store them away from incompatible chemicals.
+Always wear proper PPE while handling reactive chemicals.

 8.5 Explosives

 Explosives can be defined as chemicals that can result in an explosion, or an extremely rapid and violent decomposition producing large volumes of gas.
 Explosives can be categorized as high explosives (result in detonations that occur in millionths of a second) and low explosives (result in deflagrations which are rapid burning).
 Some examples of explosive chemicals include the following: